logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

     Definition transformation function within a Jupyter notebook is only supported in Python Kernel.
 In a PySpark Kernel transformation function have to defined as modules or added when starting a Jupyter notebook.

 The `@udf` decorator in Hopsworks creates a metadata class called [`HopsworksUdf`](http://docs.hopsworks.ai/hopsworks-api/{{{hopsworks_version}}}/generated/api/hopsworks_udf/).
 This class manages the necessary operations to execute the transformation function.
-The decorator has two arguments `return_type` and `drop`.
+The decorator has three arguments `return_type`, `drop` and `mode`.

 The `return_type` is a mandatory argument and denotes the data types of the features returned by the transformation function.
 It can be a single Python type if the transformation function returns a single transformed feature or a list of Python types if it returns multiple transformed features.
 The supported types include `str`, `int`, `float`, `bool`, `datetime.datetime`, `datetime.date`, and `datetime.time`.
-The `drop` argument is optional and specifies the input arguments to remove from the final output after all transformation functions are applied.
-By default, all input arguments are retained in the final transformed output.
 The supported python types that be used with the `return_type` argument are provided as a table below

 | Supported Python Types   |
 |--------------------------|